 Research directors should have their report compiled by the deadline specified in the syllabus — it says it’s a draft, but you should aim for it to be as complete as possible.
 After all, it’s the road map you’ll follow when you move to the next step of creating your strategy.
 In the meantime, other team members should help collect data for the research director to process as noted above and write their assigned section in the situation analysis, familiarize themselves with the concepts, techniques and procedures that accompany their roles, and start to outline the tools they intend to use and how they intend to use them.

 Once this strategic research phase is completed, research directors should shift their attention toward primary research (if it’s not already done).
-In addition, the research director will assist other members of the team throughout the semester as assigned or needed.
+In addition, the research director will assist other members of the team throughout the semester as assigned or needed, and may work closely with the account director if an account planning approach is applied.
 You’ll get a chance to rework the draft for the final campaign book.

-BE CAREFUL: Be sure to follow the course academic integrity policy and ask for advice if you need help in sourcing or writing.
-Do not plagiarize, patch write, falsify sources or otherwise take material created by someone else without proper credit.
+BE CAREFUL: Be sure to follow the course’s academic integrity policy and ask for advice if you need help in sourcing or writing.
+Do not plagiarize, patch write, falsify sources, or use content written by AI.
+Taking material created by someone else, including an AI system, without proper credit or citation, is academic misconduct.